-Callstack has been on the market for over 2 years now.
-Today, we have almost 20 world-class developers on our team.
-They are dealing with most complex React and React Native projects on a daily basis, as we consistently follow our motto:
+Callstack has been on the market for several years now.
+Today we have almost 20 world-class developers in our team.
+They are dealing with most complex React and React Native projects on a daily basis as we consistently follow our motto:

 To support and inspire other developers and companies to launch their products for everyone at the same time on every platform.